mfumagalli/Copenhagen/Files/day1.md

 What is the derived allele frequency for each population?

 We have a lot of missing data.
-Try to calculate allele frequencies in PEL by using a HWE-prior and comment on the results (e.g. which are the genotypic states more difficult to assign?).
+Try to calculate allele frequencies in PEL by using a HWE-prior and comment on the results (e.g. which genotypes are more difficult to assign?).

 ```
 # with HWE-prior
-for POP in LWK TSI CHB NAM PEL
+for POP in AFR EUR EAS NAM
 do
 	echo $POP
-	$ANGSD/angsd -b $DATA/$POP.bamlist -ref $REF -anc $ANC -out Results/$POP \
+	$ANGSD/angsd -b $DATA/$POP.bams -ref $REF -anc $ANC -out Results/$POP \
                 -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
-                -minMapQ 20 -minQ 20 -minInd 10 -setMinDepth 10 -setMaxDepth 100 -doCounts 1 \
+                -minMapQ 20 -minQ 20 -minInd 1 \
                 -GL 1 -doMajorMinor 5 -doMaf 1 -skipTriallelic 1 \
-                -doGeno 3 -doPost 1 -postCutoff 0.50 \
+                -doGeno 3 -doPost 1 -postCutoff 0.80 \
                 -sites Data/snp.txt
 done
 ```

 Open the files:
 ```
-for POP in LWK TSI CHB NAM PEL
+for POP in AFR EUR EAS NAM
 do
         echo $POP
         zcat Results/$POP.geno.gz
 done
 ```

-For instance, you may have 0/40 in LWK and TSI, 40/40 in CHB, and 14/20=0.70 in PEL.
+For instance, you may have 0/20 in AFR and EUR, 20/20 in EAS, while there are only 4 called genotypes in NAM.
-Recall that we previously estimated a minor allele frequency of 0.55 in PEL without assigning individuals.
+Recall that we previously estimated a minor allele frequency of 0.84% in NAM without assigning individuals.

-Why do we observe such a difference in the estimates?

 ----------------------------